MegaPast2Future/PHYLACINE_1.2/README.md

 > Faurby, S., Davis, M., Pedersen, R. Ø., Schowanek, S. D., Antonelli, A., & Svenning, J.C.
 (In Review).
 PHYLACINE 1.2: The Phylogenetic Atlas of Mammal Macroecology.
 Ecology.

+If you would like high resolution copies of the PHYLACINE logo for your presentations, we have both a [colored version](docs/PHYLACINE_logo_large.png) and a [black and white version](docs/PHYLACINE_logo_large_bw.png) that you may use.

 ### Report errors
 If you have an error to report or a suggestion to improve the database, please contact us through this [form](https://docs.google.com/forms/d/e/1FAIpQLSeo0vEbt7IO6DV0FXLt8wzgXVXEcw2lYHzJeItbA_CiM-PjSw/viewform?usp=sf_link) or start a pull request.